Andy Coulson: Perjury trial

 Coulson was charged with having committed perjury during the trial in 2010 of Tommy and Gail Sheridan.
 He was scheduled to stand trial in April 2015 but the trial was postponed to 11 May 2015 because of the general election.

 On 1 June 2015, the judge, Lord Burns, acquitted Coulson.
 However, the acquittal was suspended while the Crown considered whether to appeal the decision and was therefore not announced until 3 June.
 Explaining his ruling, Lord Burns said that for Coulson to be found guilty it was necessary for the Crown to prove that the allegedly untrue evidence he had given at the 2010 Sheridan trial had been relevant to the issues in it.
 The judge added that it was for him, and not the jury, to decide on this aspect of the case and that the Crown's legal submissions had failed to satisfy him that Coulson's evidence had been sufficiently relevant to the Sheridan trial.
 Speaking outside the court, Coulson said: "I'm just delighted that after four pretty testing years my family and myself have finally had a good day".
 He added that the case against him had been a "waste of money".

 In popular culture

 Coulson was portrayed by Andrew Bone in the 2015 Channel 4 television film Coalition, and by Mark Stobbart in the ITV drama about the News International phone hacking scandal, The Hack.

-Coulson was name-checked by Alan Partridge (Steve Coogan) in an episode of This Time with Alan Partridge (Series 02, Episode 02) during an introduction to a segment about law and order.